ByronPop/Craiglist-Apartment-Search-R-Shiny-App/README.md

 ## Functionality
 When you click on an apartment listing, several background methods execute to display relevant market metrics.
 Both run in ~ O(n) time.

-To calculate nearby apartments, I:
+To calculate price comparison of nearby apartments, I:

 1. Take the lat/lon coordinates of the desired apartment.
 2. Calculate the bounding coordinates of a square .25 miles in radius from the desired apartment (e.g., southMostLat,northMostLat,westMostLong).